axiom-crypto/axiom-docs/docs/sdk/typescript-sdk/axiom-node-js.md

 Set configuration options for the callback contract.

-- `target`: the target contract address with the callback function and the
+- `target`: the target contract address that inherits from `AxiomV2Client` to implement the function to accept the callback
 - `extraData`: optional parameter to specify hex string of `bytes` for any extra data to pass to the callback

 ### prove